John Player & Sons: Sponsorship and marketing

-John Player's brands are well known in motor racing from their long association with the Lotus Formula One team, the Forsythe Racing Champ Car team, and Norton motorcycle racing team.
+John Player's brands are well known in motor racing from their long association with the Formula One Team Lotus, the Forsythe Racing Champ Car team, and Norton motorcycle racing team.

-Ford introduced the John Player Special limited edition Capri, (known as the JPS) in March 1975.
+Ford Europe introduced the John Player Special limited edition Capri, (known as the JPS) in March 1975.
 Available only in black or white, the JPS featured yards of gold pinstriping to mimic the Formula 1 livery, gold-coloured wheels, and a bespoke upgraded interior of beige cloth and carpet trimmed with black.

 Car racing

 John Player's sponsorship of Team Lotus began with the Lotus 49 in Gold Leaf colours in the 1968 Tasman Series.
 It continued with the Lotus 49 and Lotus 72 in Formula One, changed to the black and gold John Player Special colours in 1972, and ended in 1986 with the Lotus 98T, as the team switched to the Camel-sponsored yellow livery the following season.

 In Australia, JPS Team BMW competed in the Australian Touring Car Championship between 1981 and 1987, with Jim Richards winning the series in 1985 and 1987.
 In 1981, BMW released a limited-edition road version of its 323i touring car in JPS colours to the Australian market and another in 1984.